angular/angular/modules/angular2/docs/web_workers/web_workers.md

 ## MessageBroker
 The MessageBroker is a higher level messaging abstraction that sits on top of the MessageBus.
 It is used when you want to execute code on the other side of a runtime boundary and may want to receive the result.
-There are two types of MessageBrokers.
-The `ServiceMessageBroker` is used by the side that actually performs an operation and may return a result.
-Conversely, the `ClientMessageBroker` is used by the side that requests that an operation be performed and may want to receive the result.
+There are two types of MessageBrokers:

+1. The `ServiceMessageBroker` is used by the side that actually performs an operation and may return a result;
+2. The `ClientMessageBroker` is used by the side that requests that an operation be performed and may want to receive the result.

 ### Using the MessageBroker In Your Application